 Making this breakfast is simple, to start add 6 – 8 ounces of yogurt to a bowl.
 Mix in 1 tbsp of almond butter.
 Top with chia seeds, berries, granola, and a drizzle of honey.
 Enjoy!
 This one also makes a great snack or healthy dessert after dinner.

 Cereal is a breakfast classic.
 Now let’s make it a healthy pregnancy meal!
 Ditch the sugary mixes and look for whole-grain, high-fiber alternatives to get your carbohydrate-powered energy boost without all the processed stuff.
 Always read the ingredients list while shopping for cereal.
 The lower the added sugar, the better, and the more fiber (5 grams or more) the better!
 Give granola, muesli, and bran flakes a try.
 Those are all good options for this breakfast recipe.

 The ingredients are pretty self-explanatory in this case.
-Choose your preferred healthy cereal, milk or nut milk, and some fresh fruit.
+Choose your preferred healthy cereal, milk or nut milk, and some fresh fruit or even dried fried.
 Mix it all in a bowl and you have your morning meal sorted out in five minutes!
 This will provide you and your growing baby with key nutrients like calcium, fiber, potassium, and vitamin B6.